codeworkshops/intro-programming/lessons/lesson-strings.md

 # Strings Lesson Plan

-Here is a possible lesson plan for learning about strings in Python:
+A lesson plan for learning about strings in Python:

 1. Begin the lesson by introducing the concept of a string.
 Explain that a string is a data type in Python that is used to represent text.